How To Squat: A Beginner’s Guide

-The squat, specifically the low bar squat, is the king of all exercises in the gym.
-The low bar squat uses more muscle mass than any other squat and is the only exercise that trains the muscles of the posterior chain.
+The squat, specifically the low bar squat, is one of the most important exercises in the gym.
+The low bar squat uses more muscle mass than any other squat and trains the muscles of the posterior chain.
 The muscles of the posterior chain produce hip extension, which contribute to jumping, pushing, pulling and many other lower body movements.
-Because the squat uses the most muscle mass, it can also be loaded with the most amount of weight.
-In order to use the most amount of weight, the squat should be performed through the most effective range of motion – with the crease of the hip dropping just below the top of the knee.
+Because the squat uses a large amount of muscle mass, it can also be loaded incrementally in weight.
+It should be performed through the most effective range of motion – with the crease of the hip dropping just below the top of the knee.
 The squat therefore fits the three criteria for strength.
 Let’s take this background on the squat into the tutorial.

 Without the Barbell

 Start without the barbell in order to learn the proper bottom position of the squat.
 First, take a stance about shoulder-width apart and turn the toes out about 30 degrees.
 Place your hands together in a “prayer position.”
 As the descent begins, focus on the “master cue,” which is maintaining balance over the middle of the foot.
-From this point forward, focus on doing three things: 1) reach back with hips, 2) point chest down and 3) push knees out.
+From this point forward, focus on doing three things: 1) reach back with hips, 2) bend over and 3) push thighs apart.
 Look down at the ground about 5-6 feet out.
-Looking down will help facilitate a more horizontal back angle (chest down) and keep the neck in a neutral position.
+Looking down will help facilitate a more horizontal back angle (bend over) and keep the neck in a neutral position.

 At the bottom, treat this like a stretch and take note of three things: 1) the elbows are pushed out into the knees, so that the knees track in the same direction as the toes, 2) the chest and eyes are down and 3) proper depth – the crease of the hip is just below the top of the knee.
-To stand up out of the bottom, lead with the hips.
-Drive the sacrum straight up out of the bottom without lifting the chest.
-This is known as hip drive!
+To stand up out of the bottom, think about leading with the hips while keeping the back rigid.
+Drive the sacrum straight up out of the bottom – but don’t leave your chest behind.
+The hips and chest need to rise at the same rate.
 This allows the powerful muscles of the posterior chain such as the hamstrings, glutes and adductors to move the load.
 This is important: the muscles that produce hip extension are the largest and most powerful muscles in the body, therefore, we teach the squat in a way that uses these muscles so we can move the most weight.

 With the Barbell

 Step out of the rack and take the same shoulder width stance as the stretch without the bar.
 Take a big deep breath with a closed glottis – the Valsalva Maneuver – to increase the intra abdominal pressure of our gut and provide stability for our back.
-As you prepare to squat down, remember two things: 1) you have to shove your knees out – your elbows won’t do it for you and 2) don’t stop at the bottom; squat down to depth and come right back up by driving your hips up.
+As you prepare to squat down, remember two things: 1) you have to push your thighs apart – your elbows won’t do it for you and 2) don’t stop at the bottom; squat down to depth and come right back up.
 Perform a set of 5 repetitions and reset your breath at the top of each rep.

 If you choose to add weight to the barbell, do so conservatively and work up to a moderately heavy set of 5 repetitions.
 Once you get to a weight that is somewhat hard but still allows you to maintain perfect form, stick with this weight and perform two more sets of 5 repetitions.